Rod Norman

-Roderick "Rod" Norman is a fictional character from the BBC soap opera EastEnders, played by Christopher McHallem from 28 July 1987, to 27 February 1990.
+Rod Norman is a fictional character from the BBC soap opera EastEnders, played by Christopher McHallem from 28 July 1987, to 27 February 1990.
 Rod is depicted as a roadie and a modern-day vagabond, regularly squatting and never staying anywhere for long periods.
 However, he returned to Albert Square in several episodes.
 Rod is attracted to rebellious women and tries to help out several 'women in need' throughout the series.